Janfred/draft-ietf-emu-eap-fido/draft-janfred-eap-fido.md

 The server starts with an AuthenticationRequest and no authentication requirements or an empty array as authentication requirements.
 The client transmits its identity to the server in the Information Request message.
-Now the server looks up the user and their registered public key identifiers, and checks whether or not user presence verification is necessary.
+Now the server looks up the user and their registered Credential IDCredential IDss, and checks whether or not user presence verification is necessary.

 If it is necessary, the server includes an authentication requirements attribute with the "up" value along with the PKIDs in the Information Response message.
 Since the client discards any previous attribute values, it now performs a FIDO authentication with user presence, and responds to the server.